Provably Robust Detection of Out-of-distribution Data (almost) for free

 \section{Conclusion}

-We have demonstrated how to combine a provably robust binary discriminator between in- and out-distribution with a standard classifier in order to simultaneously achieve high accuracy, high OOD detection performance as well as worst-case OOD guarantees that are comparable to previous works - thus we have combined the best properties of previous work.
+We have demonstrated how to combine a provably adversarially robust binary discriminator between in- and out-distribution with a standard classifier in order to simultaneously achieve high accuracy, high clean OOD detection performance as well as certified adversarially robust OOD detection.
+Thus, we have combined the best properties of previous work with only a small increase in total model size and only a single hyperparameter.
+This suggests that certifiable adversarial robustness on the out-distribution (as opposed to the in-distribution) is indeed possible without losing accuracy.
 We further showed how in our model simply enforcing negativity in the final weights of the discriminator fixes the problem of asymptotic overconfidence in ReLU classifiers.
-We described how these networks can be trained simply and stably and thus we provide OOD guarantees that come (almost) for free.
+Training ProoD models is simple and stable and thus ProoD provides OOD guarantees that come (almost) for free.